jeromede/rtc.pa/README.md

 # Status

-Read to serialized file (and directory for attachments) works.
+Reading a project area to a file (and directory for attachments) works.

-Write in development (barely usable yet).
+Writing is still in development (barely usable yet).

 # What